overture-stack/lectern/docs/04-viewer/index.md

 The header shows the dictionary name and description, with a "Show more" control for long descriptions.
 When more than one version of the dictionary is available, a version switcher lists each version with its creation date; selecting one re-renders the view against that version.

 The switcher changes which version you are looking at.
-It does not diff two versions — comparing versions is a [Lectern Server](../01-overview.md) capability, not a Viewer one.
+It does not diff two versions; comparing versions is a [Lectern Server](../01-overview.md) capability, not a Viewer one.

 ### Linking to a schema or field